At Cottonwood, Inc. we are committed to helping

 Case managers serve as valuable resources.
 They have the knowledge, the training, and the experience to help individuals find services in the community and access benefits.
 Individuals are assisted with understanding their choices and the risk associated with those choices.

 The highest priority for a case manager is to advocate for the individuals they serve and provide guidance on creating safe and healthy lives.
 This guidance includes providing resources on how to be a good self-advocate as well as working with guardians when one is assigned to the individual served to help the consumer create a preferred lifestyle.
 Additionally, the case manager assists with navigating the many complex systems that provide funding and benefits to people with I/DD.

 Case managers help set individual goals and outline the path needed to get there.
 They help find services that are available in the community and meet regularly with the people in each individual’s support network to help obtain goals.

-The Health Support team consist of: Health Support Nurse Manager, RN, LPN, Health Support Clerk, and 2 Health Support Specialist (drives and accompanies consumers to medical appointments), and a RN that is utilized on a “as needed” basis when the other nurses may need to take an extended leave.
+The Health Support team consists of: Health Support Nurse Manager, two LPN's, Health Support Clerk, and three Health Support Specialists (accompanies consumers to medical appointments), and an RN who is utilized on a “as needed” basis when the other nurses may need to take an extended leave.